How to Decide – Do I Need a Minnesota Criminal Defense Attorney?

 Certain convictions can also result in: loss of civil rights, such as voting and firearms rights;

-How can a conviction reduce your future income stream?
+How can a conviction reduce your future income-stream?
 If you assume a person is age 26 and will work until 66, that is 40 years.
 Multiply 40 years times a conservative $10,000 estimated reduction in annual income as the result of a conviction.
 That would amount to $400,000.
 At eight percent interest per year, that would be over one million dollars in lost income by 66 years of age.
-I have seen clients suffer a $45,000 per year reduction in income while an expungement petition was pending in court, so the real number could be in the several millions of dollars,depending upon career path.
+We have seen clients suffer a $45,000 per year reduction in income while an expungement petition was pending in court, so the real number could be in the several millions of dollars, depending upon career path.

 Is an Executed Prison or Jail Sentence Probable, if Convicted?

 If charged with a serious criminal offense, you may face a threat of jail or even prison time.
 Even for minor crimes, jail can be a real threat, especially where a person has prior convictions.
 The statutory maximum incarceration term is rarely executed (but can predict the longest period of probation, if any).
-For felonies, the ?presumptive sentence? under the Minnesota or Federal Sentencing Guidelines can be determined based upon the severity level of the offense of conviction (if any) and criminal history score.
+For felonies, the presumptive sentence under the Minnesota or Federal Sentencing Guidelines can be determined based upon the severity level of the offense of conviction (if any) and criminal history score.
 Though the Court can order upward or downward departures from the presumptive sentence, it is useful to look at the presumptive sentence as a starting point.
-There are also ?mandatory minimum? sentencing statutes in Minnesota and United States Statutes which can be cruel, severe, and lengthier than the presumptive guidelines sentence.
+There are also mandatory minimum sentencing statutes in Minnesota and United States Statutes which can be cruel, severe, and lengthier than the presumptive guidelines sentence.
 These must also be taken into account early on.
-In non-felony, misdemeanor cases, up to one year in jail can be possible in Minnesota state cases.
+In non-felony, misdemeanor cases, up to one year in jail can be possible in Minnesota state court.

 It is vital to consult a criminal defense lawyer to discuss these factors.